-However, recently there has been a surge in vaping instead of smoking.
+However, recently there has been a surge in vaping.
 Once advertised as a safe alternative to tobacco and tar-riddled cigarettes, vaping is now proving to be more harmful than first realized.
-Notably, its impact on young users has caused considerable public alarm, prompting even the federal government to intervene with new laws and regulations.
+Notably, its impact on young users has caused considerable public alarm, prompting the federal government to intervene with new laws and regulations.

-As more people fall victim to high blood pressure, heart disease, and enigmatic cases of lung injury, actions are being taken to ensure more aren’t harmed by this popular practice.
-For those who have already been impacted by the negative effects of vaping, they deserve to be compensated for the injuries that they’ve suffered.
+As more people fall victim to high blood pressure, heart disease, and enigmatic cases of lung injury, actions are being taken to ensure more people aren’t harmed by this popular practice.
+Those who have already been impacted by the negative effects of vaping deserve to be compensated for the injuries that they’ve suffered.

 Vaping still includes the use of the highly addictive substance nicotine.
 This toxic agent can negatively impact the body by spiking blood pressure and adrenaline levels.
 People who intake nicotine regularly will often suffer withdrawal symptoms if they try to abstain from it.

 They also pose a threat to lung health.
-In the last couple of years, some findings suggest that even brief usage among those who are generally healthy can irritate and disrupt the normal function of lung cells.
+Some recent findings suggest that even brief usage by those who are generally healthy can irritate and disrupt the normal function of lung cells.
 Other reports show that vaping could possibly affect one’s respiratory system; however, more research is needed to make definitive conclusions.